Gleaming Stainless Silos: Shining Icons of Agriculture Picture of the Week - Aguila, Arizona

 Eagle Eye Peak Picture of the Week

 The last time I wrote about Aquila’s Eagle Eye was in 2018, and I didn’t have much to say about it—other than it was there.
-That post included a photo that I shot with a telephoto lens from miles away.
-I had to do that because a lot of the land around the peak is posted as private.
-There were two comments on that column.
-The first was from Fred, who thanked me for pointing out the bridge to him, and the second was from my old friend Gary who chastised me for not getting closer.
+That post included a photo I shot with a telephoto lens from miles away.
+I had to do that because much of the land around the peak is posted as private.
+There were two comments in that column.
+The first was from Fred, who thanked me for pointing the bridge to him, and the second was from my old friend Gary, who chastised me for not getting closer.

-This month—since I’ve been hanging around Aguila anyway—I thought I’d try to make Gary happy.
+Since I’ve been hanging around Aguila this month anyway, I thought I’d try to make Gary happy.
 About three miles south of Aguila are mountains on the east flank of the Harquahala range.
-They almost have the same name; Eagle Eye Mountain is on the west while Eagle Eye Peak is the lump of lava to the east (they actually touch one another).
+They almost have the same name; Eagle Eye Mountain is on the west, while Eagle Eye Peak is the lump of lava to the east (they touch one another).
 The latter peak is the one with the window on top.

 Eagle Eye Peak - A natural arch on top of a peak several miles south of Aguila, Arizona